Fleet admiral (United States): Post–World War II

-The first fleet admiral to leave active duty was Ernest King who retired immediately after the conclusion of World War II.
+The first fleet admiral to leave active duty was Ernest King, who retired immediately after the conclusion of World War II.
 Chester Nimitz and William Halsey both retired two years later while William Leahy was the last fleet admiral to leave active duty in 1949.
 According to Public Law 78-482, fleet admirals on active duty receive the same pay as a Rear Admiral, Upper Half (two star) plus a $5,000 personal allowance, and upon retirement were to receive 75% of their active duty pay.
 When Public Law 79-333 made the rank permanent for Leahy, King, Nimitz, and Halsey, it also provided for full pay and allowances once those officers retired.
-As with a general of the army, a fleet admiral was entitled to an office maintained by the Navy along with an aide (of the rank of Captain), a secretary, and an orderly.
+As with a general of the army, a fleet admiral was entitled to an office maintained by the Navy along with an aide (of the Naval rank of Captain), a secretary, and an orderly.

 Three of the four fleet admirals died in the late 1950s and, by 1960, Chester Nimitz was the sole surviving U.S. Navy fleet admiral.
 He held a ceremonial post as Navy adviser to the Western Sea Frontier with his quarters based in San Francisco.
 Nimitz died in 1966 with no further fleet admirals appointed since.

 Modern usage

-No officers have been appointed to the rank of fleet admiral since William Halsey.
-The rank of fleet admiral is still maintained as a rank of the U.S. Navy, and could again be bestowed, pending approval of the United States Senate.
-However, the President, with consent from the Senate, may award a fifth star at any time they see fit.
+The president, with consent from the Senate, may award a fifth star to admirals.
 In the 1990s, there were proposals in Department of Defense academic circles to bestow a five-star rank on the office of the Chairman of the Joint Chiefs of Staff.

-As recently as the late 2000s, some commentators proposed that the military leader in the Global War on Terrorism be promoted to a five-star rank.
+Military leaders in the Global War on Terrorism can be promoted to a five-star rank.